Strome helps Islanders rally for 5-4 win over Stars

+DALLAS (AP) -- Ryan Strome played beautifully on Thursday night as the Islanders bounced back after a game he called ''ugly.''

-DALLAS (AP) -- Ryan Strome had a goal and two assists, and the New York Islanders rallied with four straight goals to beat the Dallas Stars 5-4 on Thursday night.
+Strome had a goal and two assists, and New York rallied with four straight goals for a 5-4 victory over the Dallas Stars.

+''A pretty ugly game for us,'' Strome said of Saturday's 7-0 loss at Columbus. ''Then tonight, to get down 3-1, you've got to kind of look yourself in the mirror.
+No panic, we got a couple goals and just plugged away.''

-Strome scored the game's first goal, then assisted on Andrew Ladd's second-period goal and Dennis Seidenberg's tiebreaker at 7:46 of the third.
+Strome scored the game's first goal, then assisted on Andrew Ladd's second-period goal and Dennis Seidenberg's tiebreaker from the blue line at 7:46 of the third.

+''Strome made a great play just running it,'' Seidenberg said. ''I don't know how it came to me on the point.''

+Strome had a season-high three points for the second time in five games.

-The Islanders, in a tight race for the second wild card in the Eastern Conference, have won four of five and are 3-1 on a nine-game road trip.
-They were 7-13-4 on the road when the trip began.
+The Islanders, in a tight race for the second wild card in the Eastern Conference, have won four of those five games and are 3-1 on a nine-game road trip.
+They were 7-13-4 away from home when the trip began.

+''For the most part, good road hockey, and that's winning you hockey games,'' Seidenberg said.

 Nick Leddy and Nikolay Kulemin also scored in the third for New York.
 The Islanders outshot Dallas 14-7 in the period.

 Stars captain Jamie Benn scored on the power play in the first period and short-handed in the third.
-Radek Faksa and Jason Spezza had second-period goals that gave Dallas a 3-1 lead.
+Radek Faksa and Jason Spezza had second-period goals that gave Dallas its 3-1 lead.

 Thomas Greiss made 22 saves for New York, while Antti Niemi stopped 28 shots for Dallas.